pushbits/server/README.md

 Check [this document](SECURITY.md) for information on how you can bring it to our attention.

 :star: **Like fancy graphs?** See [our stargazers over time](https://starchart.cc/pushbits/server).

+## ❓&nbsp;Frequently Asked Questions (FAQ)

+### Why Matrix instead of X?

+This project totally would've used Signal if it would offer a proper API.
+Sadly, neither [Signal](https://signal.org/) nor [WhatsApp](https://www.whatsapp.com/) come with an API (at the time of writing) through which PushBits could interact.

+In [Telegram](https://telegram.org/) there is an API to run bots, but these are limited in that they cannot create chats by themselves.
+If you insist on going with Telegram, have a look at [webhook2telegram](https://github.com/muety/webhook2telegram).

+The idea of a federated, synchronized but yet end-to-end encrypted protocol is awesome, but its clients simply aren't really there yet.
+Still, if you haven't tried it yet, we'd encourage you to check it out.